brilianputraa/Optimization-Technique/README.md

 # Optimization-Technique
-_Starter pack of operation research of optimization technique code in MATLAB_
+_Starter pack of operation research or optimization technique code in MATLAB_